After months of talk, we finally saw the outlines of Representative Alexandria Ocasio-Cortez’s “Green New Deal” this week. Hoo boy, is it a doozy.

 Look no further than the domino effect in Europe, which has been after the 100 percent renewable energy pipe dream for decades.
 Contrary to all those government mandates “creating jobs”—which Ocasio-Cortez claims her Green New Deal would do—the exact opposite has happened.

 Spanish researchers in 2009 found that 2.2 jobs were destroyed for every green job created.
 In the United Kingdom, studies showed that 3.7 jobs in the general economy were lost for every one green job forced into existence by the government.
-And despite renewable mandates in Germany—literally, a requirement that a growing percentage of the country’s energy come from renewable sources—employment in the renewable sector continues to decline.
+And despite renewable mandates in Germany—literally, a requirement that a growing percentage of the country’s energy comes from renewable sources—employment in the renewable sector continues to decline.
 Energy prices, on the other hand, have risen by a stunning 70 percent in the more than 15 years these policies have been imposed.

 But that gets to the more insidious aspects of the Green New Deal—renewable policies are regressive.
 They hit the poor the hardest.